ACBL Unit 430 (Vancouver) MENTOR/MENTEE SERIES 2013

 As well as having time after the game to discuss the hands you have just played with your Mentor, you will receive a complete hand record and analysis to take away with you at the end of the game.
 We have also introduced a “Vugraph” presentation where after the game, some of the Mentors will discuss a number of hands while the audience follow the bidding and play on a BBO bridge table projected on the wall.

 The best way to improve your game is to play with the best partners, in the best games you can find, and here is your chance, in a friendly and supportive atmosphere.

 What we ask from the Mentees is that you come to the game with an open mind, willing to learn.
 There are many different approaches to this game, what one expert may tell you may not be the same as the next.
 It is up to you and your partner to decide on the approach that best suits you.

-One question I am asked frequently is “can I play with same, wonderful, mentor in the next MM game?”
-We definitely want to encourage these partnerships and if your MM partnership is working and both partners are happy to continue then this is likely the best combination to help you improve and enjoy your game.
+Often a player will ask “can I play with the same wonderful Mentor in the next MM game?”
+We definitely want to encourage these partnerships and if your MM partnership is working and both partners are happy to continue, then this is likely the best combination to help you improve and enjoy your game.

 What we want to avoid is having experienced MM partnerships dominate the games when they would benefit more from playing in open games.
 Players often know when they have reached this level and stop playing in the MM games or better still, both partners register as mentors.

 To assist in determining if your pair is too experienced to play in an MM game, we have developed a points system.
 5 points for winning, 3 points for placing in the overalls, 1 point for winning master points.
 If a pair has accumulated 7 points or more in the past 3 games we will ask that they find a different partner for the next game.

 Yes, the boards are predealt so that all players will play the same boards over the course of the day.